-- The Charter of Kindness and Respect, created in conjunction with the students and set out in Appendix B reinforces the fact that members of the school community must work together to create a safe positive environment in which bullying, harassment, physical threats or abuse and intimidation are not tolerated and where students are safe and feel safe and everyone is treated respectfully. - It is everyone's responsibility to report any breaches of the Charter of Respect and Kindness so that appropriate action can be taken in a timely manner.
+- The Charter of Kindness and Respect, created in conjunction with the students and set out in Appendix B reinforces the fact that members of the school community must work together to create a safe positive environment in which unkind/hurtful behaviour, bullying, harassment, physical threats or abuse and intimidation are not tolerated and where students are safe and feel safe and everyone is treated respectfully. - It is everyone's responsibility to report any breaches of the Charter of Kindness and Respect so that appropriate action can be taken in a timely manner. - All members of our school community are reminded to 'Be an upstander, not a bystander report it'.